Go from Idea to Market-Ready Product —Â

 Taught at

 "Find a technical co-founder."
-"Just use no-code tools."
+"Just use AI and no-code tools."
 "Have you tried Cursor?"

 Generic answers from people who have never stood where you are standing — successful, smart, and completely out of your depth in a domain that is eating every industry including yours.